Code-Institute-Submissions/milestone-project-01/README.md

 - A booking system which that would enable existing members to see the availability of facilities and book without assistance
 - A 'noticeboard' for members to post collaboration ideas, briefs, commissions etc and interact with each other on the site
 - An option to choose the language of the site.
 We are relying on everyone to speak English but want to ensure nobody is alienated
+- Sub-sections on the drop-down menu to take users directly to the 'book a facility' or 'collaborate/commission' forms on the members page

 ## Technologies Used